stuffcluster/minimal-design-ideas/src/notes/new-test-note-1.md

 date: 2025-04-26T10:01:53.741Z
 tags:
   - what
+  - note
 ---
-T﻿his content ought to appears as markdown in the .md file in the note directory.
+This content ought to appears as markdown in the .md file in the note directory.